You can breastfeed your baby for as long as you wish but a time may come when you want to stop. This article offers tips

 Recommendations for when to stop

 "The longer you breastfeed up to two years, the greater the health benefits might be for you and your child (WHO, 2013c).
 Yet the most important thing is to continue breastfeeding for as long as feels right for you and your baby, rather than what other people think (ABM, 2018)."

 When should I stop breastfeeding?

 It’s sometimes possible to restart breastfeeding if you’ve had a short break and want to carry on.
-If you aren't sure whether to continue breastfeeding, you can contact the National Breastfeeding Helpline on 0300 100 0212.
+If you aren't sure whether to continue breastfeeding, you could call our Infant feeding support line on 0300 330 0700.